unicef/publicgoods-toolkit/adoptability.md

 The sections that follow elaborate on some of the areas above and form a kind of checklist that you can use to evaluating an open source product for adoption as a DPG.

+[TODO: do we want to say anything about software maturity models, or is that too in the weeds?
+Readers might be familiar with the Global Goods Maturity Model https://wiki.digitalsquare.io/index.php/Global_Goods_Maturity]

 Throughout this module we will sometimes use the word "product" and sometimes use the word "project".
 They are closely related but emphasize different things.
 The "product" is what you deploy and may